zimul8r/Cortex-Plus-Heroic/README.md

 There is also a CLEAR button to clear your old pool, or clear the pool if you need to start fresh.
 The CLEAR button has pop up Confirm and Cancel buttons to help avoid inadvertently erasing a nice large dice pool you have just lovingly created.

-XP Counter
+## XP Counter

 There is an XP counter on the upper right to use for tracking experience gained during play.

-The Dice Pool Actions
+## The Dice Pool Actions

 The controls on the right are for dice pool manipulation according to the Cortex System rules.
 The radio buttons in the top row are selected first, then the appropriate action button is clicked.

 NOTE: These dice pool functions check to confirm that you have the right dice already in your pool to take these actions.
 If you lak the appropriate dice for the action to complete, or you try to take an action against a die type that it is not definde for, the button will do nothing.
 The buttons are

-2X - Doubles a die of the selected size.
+'2X' - Doubles a die of the selected size.
 This function should only be used when there is at least one of the selected dice in the pool.

-UP - Steps Up a die of the selected size.
+'UP' - Steps Up a die of the selected size.
 This function should only be used when there is at least one of the selected dice in the pool.
 Stepping up a d12 results in a d12 being replaced with a d12 and a d6.

-DN - Steps Down a die of the selected size.
+'DN' - Steps Down a die of the selected size.
 This function should only be used when there is at least one of the selected dice in the pool.
 Stepping down a d4 removes it from the pool.

-/2 - Split a Die into Two Smaller Dice.
+'/2' - Split a Die into Two Smaller Dice.
 This function removes a die and replaces it with 2 dice one step down.
 Using this on a d4 just removes it from the pool.

-/3 - Split a Die into Three Smaller Dice.
+'/3' - Split a Die into Three Smaller Dice.
 This function removes a die and replaces it with 3 dice two steps down.
 Using this on a d4 or d6 just removes it from the pool.

-/4 - Split a Die into Four Smaller Dice.
+'/4' - Split a Die into Four Smaller Dice.
 This function removes a die and replaces it with 4 dice three steps down.
 Using this on a d4, d6, or d8 just removes it from the pool.

-2->1 - Combine Two Dice Into a Larger Die.
+'2->1' - Combine Two Dice Into a Larger Die.
 This function removes 2 dice and replaces them with 1 die one step up.
 Using this on a pair of d12s just removes them from the pool.

 The character sheets themselves have additional interfaces to the dice pool roller that are explained in their handouts.

 Also, in the event that you just want to use ROLL20 and this dice pool roller and not the specific character sheets, there is a Dice Pool Roller Only button available for just that scenario.
 I use a Dice Pool Roller Only as a "character sheet" for my Doom Pool.

-The Character Sheet
+# The Character Sheet

 The MHRP Character Sheet has four "pages": Build/Create, Classic, Dice Pool Only, and NPC